 To have each restaurant displayed in each place, we should save the information about each restaurant in a post of a custom post type, and, obviously, include its location.
 In this practice, I use custom fields for the location.

-We should have the Meta Box core plugin to have a framework to create a custom post type for the listings and custom fields for the locations.
-You can download it directly from wordpress.org.
+We should download and install the Meta Box plugin to have a framework to create a custom post type for the listings and custom fields for the locations.

 We also need some Meta Box extensions to have advanced features.
 Here are the extensions that we will use in this practice: